-- properly completing and signing the accompanying letter of transmittal or a facsimile and delivering the letter of transmittal together with a timely confirmation of a book-entry transfer of the original notes being tendered, if the procedure is available, into the exchange agent's account at The Depository Trust Company, or DTC, for that purpose pursuant to the procedure for book-entry transfer described below, or - · complying with the guaranteed delivery procedures described below.
+- properly completing and signing the accompanying letter of transmittal or a facsimile and delivering the letter of transmittal together with a timely confirmation of a book-entry transfer of the original notes being tendered, if the procedure is available, into the exchange agent's account at The Depository Trust Company, or DTC, for that purpose pursuant to the procedure for book-entry transfer described below, or - complying with the guaranteed delivery procedures described below.

 A holder may also tender its original notes by means of DTC's Automated Tender Offer Program ("ATOP"), subject to the terms and procedures of that system.
-If delivery is made through ATOP, the holder must transmit an agent's message to the exchange agent's account at DTC.
-The term "agent's message" means a message, transmitted to DTC and received by the exchange agent and forming a part of a book-entry transfer, that states that DTC has received an express acknowledgement that the holder agrees to be bound by the letter of transmittal and that we may enforce the letter of transmittal against the holder.
+If delivery is made through ATOP, the holder must transmit an agent's message to the exchange agent and forming a part of a bookentry transfer, that states that DTC has received an express acknowledgement that the holder agrees to be bound by the letter of transmittal and that we may enforce the letter of transmittal against the holder.